aequos-solutions/modern-data-visualizer/docs/getting_started/tutorials/build_teams_search_portal_using_taxonomy.md

 ## What's next?

 This tutorial gave you a straightforward approach to add custom metadata to your teams in Microsoft Teams.
 The next step is to classify all your teams accordingly using the Microsoft Graph schema extension so you can filter them using this interface.
-This can be achieved using multiple ways (CSV + PowerShell, SPFx extension, etc) but this is outside of the purpose of this article.
+This can be achieved using multiple ways (CSV + PowerShell, SPFx extension, [aequos Group/Team metadata editor](../../usage/group-tag-manager/index.md) but this is outside of the purpose of this article.

 !!! note "Questions, issues with this tutorial?"
     If you encounter issues or have questions about this tutorial don't hesitate to reach us using our official [GitHub repository](https://github.com/aequos-solutions/modern-data-visualizer/issues/new/choose).